google/highway/README.md

 Or you can run `run_tests.sh` (`run_tests.bat` on Windows).

-To test on all the attainable targets for your platform, use `cmake .. -DCMAKE_CXX_FLAGS="-DHWY_COMPILE_ALL_ATTAINABLE"`.
-Otherwise, the default configuration skips baseline targets (e.g. scalar) that are superseded by another baseline target.

 Bazel is also supported for building, but it is not as widely used/tested.

 ## Quick start